Connor Wong Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Rays pitching staff ranks fourth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Rays pitching staff ranks fourth in the league.

-- The Rays' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays' 3.85 team ERA ranks fifth across all MLB pitching staffs.

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Rays pitchers combine to allow 172 home runs (1.1 per game), the fifth-fewest in baseball.

-- His last time out was on Thursday against the Los Angeles Angels, when the righty went five innings, surrendering two earned runs while giving up six hits.
+- His last time out was on Friday against the Toronto Blue Jays, when the right-hander tossed 5 1/3 innings, surrendering four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.